mickaelsilva/chewBBACA_deprecated/README.md

 `-g` (optional) list of genomes to remove, one per line (e.g. list of genomes to be removed selected based on testGenomeQuality results)

+`-p` (optional) minimum percentage of loci presence (e.g 0.95 to get a matrix with the loci that are present in at least 95% of the genomes)

 ----------
 ## 5. All in one option